Nitro4542/mc-mod-tools/README.md

 ## Installation

-Just copy all files inside the [scripts](scripts) folder to your computer and run the GUI version or start a terminal and use the terminal version.
+Just copy all files (including the entire assets folder) from the [scripts](scripts) folder to your computer and run the GUI version or start a terminal and use the terminal version.

 For the GUI to work, you need to install [Kivy](https://github.com/kivy/kivy) using pip like this:
 ```bash